 chromosome, mtDNA or admixture tests?

-A: DNA Tribes® is a private firm specializing in genetic ancestry analysis, including both geographical analysis of
+A: DNA Tribes® is a privately held company specializing in genetic ancestry analysis, including both geographical

-world populations and the comparison of individuals to living populations and world regions.
-DNA Tribes’
+analysis and classification of world populations and the comparison of individuals to living populations and world

-This expertise allows DNA Tribes to perform a uniquely detailed and comprehensive analysis of world populations
+This expertise allows DNA Tribes® to perform a uniquely detailed and comprehensive analysis of living world

-to identify genetic structure on an objective mathematical basis.
-DNA Tribes analysis allows the genetic
+populations to identify genetic structure on an objective, mathematical basis.
+DNA Tribes® analysis allows the

 thorough and detailed geographical database.
 All data used in our analysis come from peer-reviewed scientific

-However, these calculators use forensic match calculations that are inappropriate for genetic ancestry analysis.
+However, these calculators use forensic match calculations that are less appropriate for genetic ancestry analysis.

 Using this system, each person’s DNA profile serves as a genetic fingerprint for that individual, with typically less

-than one in a trillion chance of sharing an identical profile with anyone in the world.
-Because each autosomal STR
+than one in a trillion chance of sharing an identical profile with anyone else in the world.
+Because each autosomal

-profile is so unique to each person, these genetic markers are also the industry standard for court-admissible
+STR profile is unique to a person, these genetic markers are also the industry standard for court-admissible

 paternity and maternity testing.
-DNA Tribes uses this highly unique autosomal STR genetic profile to measure a
+DNA Tribes® uses your highly unique autosomal STR genetic profile to measure a

-person’s genetic connections to populations and major regions around the world.
+person’s genetic connections to world populations and world regions identified by DNA Tribes®.

-Q: Is the set of autosomal STR markers markers used in DNA Tribes analysis sufficient to provide a robust
+Q: Is the set of autosomal STR markers used in DNA Tribes® analysis sufficient to provide a robust

 and detailed genetic ancestry analysis?